norbertg1/Temperature_Controller-SW/README.md

 # Temperature_Controller-SW

-With this PC program you can control the [Temperature Controller hardware](https://github.com/norbertg1/Temperature_Controller-HW) hardware from computer through serial port.
+With this PC program you can control the [Temperature Controller hardware](https://github.com/norbertg1/Temperature_Controller-HW) from computer through serial port.
 Also you can set the temperature in range measurement with custom steps and time between.

 ## Packages you need: